Santiago de Compostela (Summer in a VW campervan IV)

 We parked the campervan alongside a stream with crystal clear water.
 There, we met a Ukrainian guy who hardly spoke English but generously gifted us arms full of cucumbers and zucchini.
 We invited him to help eat it all but he kindly refused, so we ate zucchini for dinner, breakfast and lunch :D.

-Judith van Kolfschoten (Juuth) is a web designer, blogger, vegan hobby chef and breath & bodywork guide.
+Judith van Kolfschoten (Juuth) is a blogger and yoga, breath & bodywork guide.
 She supports people and projects in creating a better world, inside & out.
 Ease your mind, open your heart, take positive action.